dotnet/msbuild/documentation/NETFramework-NGEN.md

 ### Microsoft.Build.NuGetSdkResolver

-The NuGet resolver has many dependencies and its version is frequently changing.
-Due to the way Visual Studio is composed, MSBuild does not know at its build time the exact version it will be loading at run-time.
-We would need a creative installer solution to be able to have MSbuild.exe.config contain the right entries to load this resolver the same way as `Microsoft.DotNet.MSBuildSdkResolver`.
-A more promising direction is loading this resolver into a separate AppDomain (see the section about NuGet.Frameworks below).
+The NuGet resolver has many dependencies and its version is frequently changing, so the technique used for `Microsoft.DotNet.MSBuildSdkResolver` does not apply in its current state.
+However, the NuGet team it looking to address this by:

-The problem of JITting `Microsoft.Build.NuGetSdkResolver` remains unsolved for now.
+1) ILMerge'ing the resolver with its dependencies into a single assembly.
+2) Freezing the version of the assembly.

+When this happens, the cost of JITting `Microsoft.Build.NuGetSdkResolver` will be eliminated as well.

 ## NuGet.Frameworks